JetBrains/Qodana/topics/vscode.md

 ### I need to switch to another %cloud% account

+<link-summary>Learn how you can switch to another %cloud% account.</link-summary>

 You can use the **Qodana: Reset authentication** command to switch between %cloud% accounts without clearing settings.
 This can be useful in case you have several organizations under different %cloud% accounts.

 ### I cannot get Qodana reports using current settings

+<link-summary>Learn how you can reset all settings and credentials and try to configure the extension again, or use other settings.</link-summary>

 You can use the **Qodana: Reset all settings** command to reset all settings and credentials and try to configure the extension again, or use other settings.